Search for the production of dark matter in the framework of Mono-Z$^{\prime}$ portal at the ILC simulated electron-positron collisions at $\sqrt{s} = 500$ GeV: Event selection

-The selection of event, for the analysis, has been designed to reconstruct a final state with two muons with low transverse momentum $(p_{T})$ in association with missing transverse energy accounting for the DM candidate.
-The selection is made in the form of cuts applied on different kinematic parameters.
-Each of the two muons should pass the following preliminary selection: \\ $\bullet$ $p^{\mu}_{T}$ (GeV) $> 10$, \\ $\bullet$ $|\eta^{\mu}|$ (rad) $<$ 2.5, \\ $\bullet$ $\text{IsolationVar} < 0.1$, \\ $\text{"IsolationVar"}$ represents the isolation cut in DELPHES software to reject muons produced inside jets.
-In this cut, it is required that the scalar $p_{T}$ sum of all muon tracks within a cone of $\Delta R = 0.5$ around the muon candidate, excluding the muon candidate itself, should not exceed 10\% of the $p_{T}$ of the muon.
-Thus, each event has been selected with two opposite charge muons.
+Here, $\text{"IsolationVar"}$ represents the isolation cut in DELPHES software to reject muons produced inside jets.
+This cut requires that the scalar $p_{T}$ sum of all muon tracks within a cone of $\Delta R = 0.5$ around the muon candidate, excluding the muon candidate itself, should not exceed 10\% of the $p_{T}$ of the muon.